 Even though I counted him as a friend it never escaped me that he was a bit of an odd character.
 For one thing, he was in his mid-thirties and still lived at home and had no plans to move out.
-Unlike other mature-aged students I saw around he didn’t seem proportionally more interested in his chosen field of study, applied mathematics, than the rest of us; in fact, he didn’t seem interested at all, which might explain why he wasn’t particularly good at it.
-He only seemed to be going to uni so that he could keep on getting Centrelink at the same time as having somewhere to go to get out of the house each day.
+Unlike other mature-aged students I knew he didn’t seem proportionally more interested in his chosen field of study, applied mathematics, than the rest of us; in fact, he didn’t seem interested at all, which might explain why he wasn’t particularly good at it.
+He only seemed to be going to uni so that he could keep on getting the dole at the same time as having somewhere to go each day.

 He was interested in and good at other things though.
-He was a former state chess champion, having beaten a local grandmaster — or at the very least some unemployed guy from the southern suburbs with a high internet rating — in the final.
+He was a former state chess champion, having beaten a local grandmaster — or at the very least some unemployed guy with a high internet rating — in the final.
 And he was very, very good at trivia.

 When he said he was going on the show I secretly hoped that he would choose me as his phone-a-friend.
 I think I imagined helping him win the big money and getting a cut.
 But he wanted to increase his chances by having as many people in the room as possible.
 This was fair enough but it put a dent in my pride, for sure.
 In the end it was arranged for all of us, the whole chess club gang, to meet in the office of Robert the PhD student in the bowels of the old University of Adelaide mathematics building and await the phone call, should it even come at all.

 Although the show aired primetime in the evening, for television reasons it was taped during the day a week in advance.
-I got to the meeting place late because of a tutorial and discovered that the answer to the question How many people can you fit into the small office of a PhD student? was: at least one more!
+I arrived late because of a tutorial and discovered that the answer to the question How many people can you fit into the small office of a PhD student? was: at least one more!

 We waited for the all-important phone call.
 It started getting real hot and stinky in that tiny office.
 Still we waited…